laramies/theHarvester/README.md

 What is this?
 -------------
-theHarvester is a very simple to use, yet powerful and effective tool designed to be used in the early stages of a<br>
+theHarvester is a simple to use, yet powerful tool designed to be used during the reconniasance stage of a red team<br>
-penetration test or red team engagement.
-Use it for open source intelligence (OSINT) gathering to help determine a<br>
+assessment or penetration test.
+It performs open source intelligence (OSINT) gathering to help determine a domain's<br>
-company's external threat landscape on the internet.
-The tool gathers emails, names, subdomains, IPs and URLs using<br>
+external threat landscape.
+The tool gathers names, emails, IPs, subdomains, and URLs by using multiple public datasourrces<br>
-multiple public data sources that include:
+that include:

 Passive:
 --------